ncatlab/nlab-content/pages/7/1/7/1/1717/content.md

 By the above, every [[crossed module]] gives an example of a 2-group.

 But the nature of some strict 2-groups is best understood by genuinely regarding them as 2-categorical structures.
 This is true notably for the example of the automorphism 2-groups, discussed below.
-These, too, of course are equivalenly encoded by crossed modules, but that may hide a bit their structural meaning.
+These, too, of course are equivalently encoded by crossed modules, but that may hide their structural meaning a little.

 ### Automorphism 2-groups